 Kubernetes (K8s) is a popular platform for deploying distributed systems and services in the cloud or on-premises.
 We built Redpanda to run on a variety of Kubernetes environments with ease.
-You can deploy Redpanda in a matter of minutes using our Kubernetes operator on any operating system, locally or with a variety of cloud providers.
+You can deploy Redpanda in a matter of minutes using our helm chart on any operating system, locally or with a variety of cloud providers.

 Kubernetes environments supported by Redpanda

 Redpanda supports public cloud and on-premises Kubernetes engines as well as options for local development on your machine.

 Kubernetes environments supported for local development include kind and minikube.
 These options are popular with developers wanting to run a lightweight solution on their machines as part of a larger Apache-Kafka®-based development workflow.

 For running clusters in the cloud, you can easily deploy Redpanda on public cloud Kubernetes environments, including those available on Amazon AWS, and Google Cloud Platform (GCP).

 The 60-Second Guide for Kubernetes walks you step-by-step through the process to install Redpanda in a development environment on Kubernetes-in-Docker (kind), Minikube, Amazon Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).